 Summary Of All Florida Case Law About Car Brakes Where Someone Was Injured.

-When someone is injured in a car accident in Florida due to faulty brakes, several parties can be held accountable for a victim’s injuries, including the car maker, the seller, as well as those who have done repair or maintenance on one of the vehicles.
+When someone is injured in a car accident in Florida due to faulty brakes (whether due to improper installation, maintenance, or related to a defective product like the automatic emergency braking system or pads) several parties can be held accountable for a victim’s injuries.
+The list of responsible parties can include the carmaker, the seller, the parts manufacturer, as well as those who have performed the repairs or maintenance on the vehicle.

 Quick Tip: The Average Product Liability Settlement In Florida Is $100,000.00 (Details)